Auburn Dam: Legacy

-In part as an alternative to Auburn Dam project, flood control for the lower American River is being improved through the US$1 billion Joint Federal Project (a collaboration of the US Bureau of Reclamation and the US Army Corps of Engineers) at Folsom Dam which adds a new lower spillway and strengthens the eight dikes that serve as part of the dam.
-Additional work proposed includes a possible raise of Folsom Dam several feet to improve its flood control and storage capacity.
-Key levees downstream have also been improved for flood control in the Sacramento area by the US Army Corps of Engineers and the Sacramento Area Flood Control Agency.
+In part as an alternative to the Auburn Dam project, flood control for the lower American River was improved through the US$1 billion Joint Federal Project (a collaboration of the US Bureau of Reclamation and the US Army Corps of Engineers) at Folsom Dam which added a new lower spillway and strengthened the eight dikes that serve as part of the dam.
+Additional work proposed included a possible raise of Folsom Dam several feet to improve its flood control and storage capacity.
+Key levees downstream were also improved for flood control in the Sacramento area by the US Army Corps of Engineers and the Sacramento Area Flood Control Agency.
 Sugar Pine Reservoir, an auxiliary component of the Auburn-Folsom South Project upstream in the watershed, was transferred in title by the Bureau of Reclamation to Foresthill Public Utility District in 2003.
 As a result of a court decision in 1990 (Hodge Decision), the uses of Reclamation's Folsom South Canal changed further when the Freeport Project came online in 2011 to redivert water supplies for East Bay Municipal Utility District and Sacramento County Water Agency from the Sacramento River instead of from the canal via the lower American River, thereby reducing the need for additional supplies from Auburn Dam to the American River.
 Anticipated diversions from the Folsom South Canal had previously been reduced when the Sacramento Municipal Utility District decommissioned its Rancho Seco nuclear facility in 1989 and no longer required large quantities of cooling water from the canal.

 A pumping station to supply water to the Placer County Water Agency was built in 2006 on the Middle Fork American River, supplying 100 cuft/s to a northwest-running pipeline, eliminating the need for Auburn Dam for this supply.
 The capacity of the station is eventually expected to be upgraded to 225 cuft/s.
 By 2006, the Bureau of Reclamation itself began to restore the dam site, which then had been untouched for more than a decade.
 The river diversion tunnel was sealed but not filled in, and the remnants of the construction site in the riverbed as well as the remains of the cofferdam excavated from the canyon.
 After the riverbed was leveled and graded, an artificial riverbed with manmade Class III rapids was constructed to channel the river through the site.
 The restoration project also included the construction of other recreational amenities in the Auburn site.
 This act was seen as the final step of decommissioning the Auburn project and shelving it forever.